 We meet outside, rain or shine.
 Field trips to public green spaces will occur once a month if possible.

-We will gather as a mixed-aged group of 12 children ages 3-7, and three adult teachers.
+We will gather as two mixed-aged groups of 8 families (up to 12 children) ages 3-7, and three adult teachers.
 Children must be potty trained, no exceptions.
 Siblings are encouraged to attend together when possible.

 To hear an interview with Amanda Bell, director of SCFS, click on the following link.
 "Inside Education" begins at the 2 minute mark.